The Sacrifice (2020 film)

 The Sacrifice (金刚川 (Jīngāng chuān, Kumgang River)) is a 2020 Chinese anthology war drama film directed by Guan Hu, Frant Gwo, and Lu Yang, and starring Zhang Yi, Wu Jing, Li Jiuxiao, Vision Wei, and Deng Chao.
 The film depicts the Korean War from three perspectives and segments, each directed by a different director.

 The film is noted for having done its production in less than two months.
 Filming started for the film in August 2020 and wrapped on September 20, 2020.
 The film was originally scheduled to be screened on 25 October 2020, but the date was moved up to 23 October.
 The tagline on the promotional poster is "National defense brooks no delay" (保家卫国刻不容缓).

 Plot

 In 1953, the Korean War is reaching its final stage.
 The People's Volunteer Army is launching its last large-scale campaign, the Jincheng Campaign, in Kumsong.
-In order to arrive at the designated time and bring more firepower to the front lines in Kumsong, the soldiers of the People's Volunteer Army, short of supplies and with a huge disparity in equipment, withstand continuous indiscriminate bombing from enemy planes.
+In order to arrive at the designated time and bring more firepower to the front lines in Kumsong, the soldiers of the People's Volunteer Army, short of supplies and with a huge disparity in equipment, withstand continuous bombing from enemy planes.
 They sacrifice their flesh and blood to repair a wooden bridge amidst the flames of war.
 A little-known chapter of history slowly unfolds above the surging Geumgang River, from which the film takes its Chinese-language title.

 The events of the film are presented in three main segments from three perspectives: "Soldiers", "Adversaries", and "Gunners".
 These are followed by a final segment, "Bridge".